LuongVu307/LuongVu307/README.md

 - 🌱 I’m currently learning about **Data Structure and Algorithm**

-- ✍️ I've just started a blog on [Medium](https://medium.com/@lgvu307), document my journey to learn AI, feel free to check it out.
+- ✍️ I've just started a blog on [Medium](https://medium.com/@lgvu307), documenting my journey to learn AI.
+Feel free to check it out.

 - 📖 My main interest lies in **AI, Computer Vision**